webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

  begin = "slideAnim.end-200ms"

-To maintain long chains of animations, you can also use the '''prev''' keyword, which refers to the previously defined animation:
+To maintain long chains of animations, you can also use the '''prev''' shorthand keyword, which refers to the previously defined animation:

  begin = "prev.end"